sve2-2021ss/project-FelixStumvoll/README.md

 ### Spring Gateway

 To provide a "single point of entry" to the microservice architecture a gateway was implemented using the Spring Cloud Gateway.
-At first the configuration was done in code however to allow for greater configurability it was refactored to the spring configuration.
+The configuration was done in the `application.yml` file.
 In addition to that the Resilience4J CircuitBreaker was setup for the routes of the gateway.
 The routing defined for the users service can be seen below.
+This redirects all requests starting with `/users` to the users service and strips the prefix.

 ```yml
 spring: